glycerine/zygomys/README.md

  * [x] Easy to extend.
 See the `repl/random.go`, `repl/regexp.go`, and `repl/time.go` files for examples.
  * [x] Clojure-like threading `(-> hash field1: field2:)` and `(:field hash)` selection.
  * [x] Lisp-style macros for your DSL.
  * [x] optional infix notation within `{}` curly braces.
-Expressions typed at the REPL are assumed to be infix (wrapped in implicity {}), enhancing the REPL experience for dealing with math.
+Expressions typed at the REPL are assumed to be infix (wrapped in {} implicitly), enhancing the REPL experience for dealing with math.

 ### obligatory XKCD